-The communication between things (M2M or IoT), provide significant value for most industries today, such as lowering service costs with remote access, efficient energy utilization through real-time monitoring and creating new revenue streams by selling differentiated services.
+The communication between things provides significant value for most industries today, such as lowering service costs with remote access, efficient energy utilization through real-time monitoring and creating new revenue streams by selling differentiated services.

 We use connected machines to perform variety of different tasks to achieve this business value.
 It can be using car sensors that enable pay-as-you-drive auto insurance.
 The ability to monitor equipment remotely or GPS tracking that monitors vehicles/containers location and activity.
 The use cases are endless.